CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 - Issues with value labels (if you've attached a value label to a variable and subsequently deleted the value label without detaching it; or if your variable takes on values unaccounted for in the value label).
 - Issues with date variables.

+^#^^#^ Exercise 4

+Using `summarize` and `codebook` to explore the "census9" data and answer the following questions:

+1. Are there any values which seem to be errors?
+2. I'd expect each state to have their own unique value of death rate, population and median age.
+Is this true?
+If not, why?
+2. Are there any problems with the data?